clearflask/clearflask/INSTALLATION.md

 Although not intended for production, you can spin up all dependencies via Docker.

-1. Unpack the artifact if haven't already `clearflask-release/target/clearflask-release-*-docker-compose-self-host.tar.gz`
+1. Download or build the artifact `clearflask-release-*-docker-compose-self-host.tar.gz`
 2. Run `docker-compose -f docker-compose.deps.yml up`

+All database content will be written to local `data` folder.

 ### Via AWS